markusdosch/essentialmunich/README.md

 * Free accounts (no conditions) at direct (online) banks:
   * [N26](https://n26.com) is a German fintech bank, smartphone-based, great app
   * [DKB](https://www.dkb.de) is less modern, but offers more services
-  * [comdirect](https://www.comdirect.de/) allows free withdrawals and deposits at selected bank's branches
+  * [comdirect](https://www.comdirect.de/) is a subsidiary of the branch-based bank "Commerzbank"
 * Branch-based banks (free only with conditions): Commerzbank, Hypo-Vereinsbank, Deutsche Bank, Stadtsparkasse

 ### Taxes